vogtrj/garmin-gear-bot/README.md

 ### Step-by-Step Data Flow

-1. **Polling** — The Python service polls the Garmin Connect API every 5 minutes (configurable).
+1. **Polling** — The Python service polls the Garmin Connect API at a set interval.
 It compares the most recent activity ID against a persisted last-seen ID stored in `/data/state.json`.

 2. **New activity detected** — When a new activity is found, the service fetches your gear list and filters it to types relevant to the activity (e.g. shoes for a run, bikes for a ride).
 It publishes a JSON payload to the MQTT topic `garmin/activity/new`.